The Royal School's Queen Elizabeth II (QEII) boarding house was opened by Her Majesty Queen Elizabeth II in 1989.

 Boarding House Parents

 QEII comprises single and double study bedrooms and a few triple bedrooms for younger students.
 Each boarder has their own furnished area, including a bed, wardrobe, drawers and a desk.
-In addition, there are comfortable common rooms where students can relax and socialise together.
 Kitchenette facilities (complete with a kettle, toaster, fridge, etc.) are available to make evening snacks with staff on hand to supervise where necessary.
 There is also a fully equipped gym and lecture theatre within the building.
-With its large projector screen and home theatre surround sound, the lecture theatre is very popular for weekend movie sessions.
+The lecture theatre has a large projector screen and surround sound and is available for weekend movie sessions.

 The boarding house is divided by gender and age: